Weakly Chained Spaces: Introduction

-Since $\varepsilon$-small path loops are trivially $\varepsilon$-null in the sense of \cite{PLS}, they lift as loops to $X_{\varepsilon}$.
-It follows that if a path loop $\lambda$ is homotopic to arbitrarily small loops, then it lifts as a loop to every $X_{\varepsilon}$ and hence as a loop to $\widetilde{X}$.
+Since $\delta$-small path loops are trivially $\delta$-null in the sense of \cite{PLS}, they lift as loops to $X_{\delta}$.
+It follows that if a path loop $\lambda$ is homotopic to arbitrarily small loops, then it lifts as a loop to every $X_{\delta}$ and hence as a loop to $\widetilde{X}$.
 In the compact case, the contrapositive statement gives in an alternative proof that shape injective spaces are homotopically Hausdorff in the sense of Cannon-Conner (\cite{CC}).
 The converse is not true.
 Virk-Zastrow (\cite{VZ}) constructed a path and locally path connected space $RX$ that is homotopically Hausdorff but for which the Fischer-Zastrow construction does not produce a generalized universal cover because uniqueness of path liftings fails.
 In other words, from the above discussion, the space is not shape injective.
-But according to Corollary \ref{top}, the Berestovskii-Plaut UU-cover $\widetilde{RX}$ nonetheless exists.
-In this case $\widetilde{RX}$ is not simply connected, but it has all the universal, lifting, and functorial properties described earlier.
+But $RX$ is a Peano continuum and hence coverable.
+Therefore the UU-covering space $\widetilde{RX}$ nonetheless exists and is uniformly simply connected (but not simply connected! cf. Proposition 80 in \cite{BPUU}). --And of course the UU-cover has the Lifting, Universal, and Functorial properties described earlier.